kayeneii/Olympics24/README.md

 - **Microsoft Power BI:** For initial exploration, analysis and visualization of the data.

   1. Initial Exploration: This entailed an exploration of the data to develop questions and answers that best align with the objectives of the report.
 These questions include:
-     - What was the total number of athletes?
+     - What was the total number of Athletes?
      - What was the average year of birth?
      - How gender-inclusive was the sport?
      - How many GenZs participated?
-     - How many athletes were Millenials?
+     - How many Athletes were Millenials?
      - What was the male-female distribution of the GenZs?
      - What was the female-male distribution of the Millenials?
-     - What was the rate of athletes with refugee status?
+     - What was the rate of Athletes with refugee status?

   2. Data Analysis: During analysis, Conditional Columns were created using DAX functions.